<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 There may not be a single good SaaS churn rate.
 But whatever your rates are, you can always lower them.
 In the end, your recurring revenue depends on your customer retention, a part of which involves reducing churn.

-With larger or more established SaaS companies, it’s clear where your range is within 5%-7%.
+With larger or more established SaaS companies, the median annual revenue churn rate was around 12% according to the KBCM survey.
 This is an achievable rate to work towards to continue growing.

 To monitor your churn rates, you could leverage Younium’s subscription management platform.
 It will give you access to your subscription analytics that will help you gather insights on how you can minimize your churn rate and scale your recurring revenue.
 So, get your free demo now.